Best Online Master’s Degrees in: Counseling Psychology

 A graduate degree in counseling psychology may qualify an individual to work as a mental health counselors or marriage and family therapists.
 These professionals help their clients deal with mental and emotional disorders and problems by listening and asking questions that help them understand their issues.
 They also help clients develop coping strategies and coordinate treatment with other professionals.
 Mental health counselors and marriage and family therapists are employed in private practice, hospitals, individual or family services, mental health facilities, and more.

-Mental health counselors and marriage and family therapists earned a median annual salary of $39,710 in 2010, according to the U.S. Bureau of Labor Statistics (BLS).
+Mental health counselors and marriage and family therapists earned a median annual salary of $39,710, according to the U.S. Bureau of Labor Statistics (BLS).
 Employment of this group of professionals is expected to grow 37%, or much faster than average, between 2010 and 2020.
 The BLS expects strong growth in this field because more people are expected to seek treatment for mental and emotional problems now than in earlier decades.
 However, these statistics are no guarantee of actual salary or employment opportunity, which is determined by the hiring agency and the state of the economy.